 Using mostly low-cost Vanguard funds, we can construct the Paul Merriman 4 Fund Portfolio like this:

 - IJR – 25%

 - AVUV – 25%

 You can add the Paul Merriman 4 Fund Portfolio pie to your portfolio on M1 Finance by clicking this link and then clicking “Save to my account.”

-Disclosure: I am long RPV, VIOV, and VOO.
+Disclosure: I am long VIOV and VOO in my own portfolio.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.